-With all of the chattering today among pastors, many have forgotten that our Constitution, until is it abolished, and we turn into a Roman Empire with a tyrannical ruler, is our governing document as a nation and country.
+With all the chattering today among pastors, many have forgotten that our Constitution, until it is abolished, and we turn into a Roman Empire with a tyrannical ruler, is our governing document as a nation and country.
 It is a document that was designed to promote peace, freedom, and protection among its citizens.